jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Philosophy

-**"Good design is as little design as possible"** is perhaps Dieter Ram's most famous quote, meaning that by removing the unnecessary, the essential comes to the forefront, making a product more useful, understandable, easy to use, and long-lasting.

-## Design Principles

 In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to improve performance by starting with small proactive actions, setting clear limits, identifying the essentials, simplifying your work, eliminating the